 Important: When information is blank because you don't have appropriate permissions, move the cursor to the blank; MainBoss will tell you what security roles will give you permission to see that information.
 Similarly, if a button is disabled, move the cursor to the button; MainBoss will tell you what security roles will allow you to use that button.
-Note, however, that in some cases, information will disappear entirely (e.g. sections of records just won't be displayed); in this case, you may not even know that something is missing.
+Note, however, that in some cases, information will disappear entirely (e.g. sections of records just won't be displayed).
+In this case, you may not even know that something is missing.

-To assign security roles to a user, you use the Security Roles section of a user record (Administration | Users).
-In order to decide what roles an individual user should be granted, you must consider what that user is expected to do in his/her job.
+To assign security roles to a user, go to Administration | Users and use the Security Roles section of the appropriate user record.
+In order to decide what roles an individual user should be granted, you must consider what the user is expected to do in his/her job.
 For example, consider someone working on a help-desk and receiving problem reports from clients outside the maintenance department.
 What does that person need to do?